React-Automation-Studio/React-Automation-Studio/README.md

-# 1 Automated installation of Automation Studio
+# 1 Automated installation of React Automation Studio
-The development and production versions of Automation Studio have been containerized with Docker.
+The development and production versions of React Automation Studio have been containerized with Docker.

 It is advised to only use the containerized version although a manual no docker install is also explained below.